Contacts | Class structure | Text | Podcasts | Questions | Requirements | Schedule | Policies | Readings |

 PURPOSE: | The aim of this course is to teach you a lot about the economics -- and a little about the institutions -- of international trade and trade policy.
 The course is companion to SPP 542, International Finance Policy, which deals with international macroeconomic topics such as the balance of trade and balance of payments, determination of exchange rates, and international macroeconomic policies.
 Each course also includes some bare essentials of the other course so that if you take only one of them, you won't be lost in the world economy.

 The course is mainly about trade policy.
 You will learn what trade policies are, how they are used by the United States and other countries, and how their use is restricted by international agreements.
-More importantly you will learn how to use economic modeling to understand the effects of trade policies and to quantify these effects.
+More importantly you will learn how to use economic modeling to understand the effects of trade policies and to quantify those effects.
 Along the way you will also learn about the institutions of the world economy, especially those that have to do with trade.
-And you will learn a little bit about the economic theories of why nations trade, why economists argue that gain from trade, and why there are also losers from trade.
+And you will learn a little bit about the economic theories of why nations trade, why economists argue that they gain from trade, and why there are also losers from trade.

 |